 As the application is accessed from the A489 Trunk Road the Welsh Government Highways Department were consulted on the application.
 Initial concerns were raised regarding the detail of the proposed access.
-Following the submission of amended plans and details Welsh Government Highways removed their holding objection subject to conditions securing the access and visibility being attached to any consent.
+Following the submission of amended plans and details Welsh Government Highways were reconsulted.
+Final comments will be provided in the update report.

 Consultation was also undertaken with the Powys County Council Highways department as once the bypass is complete this area of road will be de-trunked.
-Highways offered no objection to the proposed development subject to the securing of the footpath link along the front of the site which is proposed as part of the application.
-A condition will therefore be attached to any consent requiring the submission of details of this footpath prior to commencement of works on site.
+Highways offered no objection to the proposed development and accepted that the internal layout was for indicative purposes at this stage.